magicmarc/marks-reverie/src/content/posts/ACT_IV_Amber_the_Big_Sister.md

 And Amy—don’t think I didn’t see you.
 Pining over old Lawrence like he’s the prize.
 You believe that is love?
 What happens when it fades?

 **AMY** *(chin high, defiant)*:
 Then I’ll have art.
 I want to paint what’s eternal.
-And I want peace, no more war, no more brothers sent away.
-And I want to care for you guys as we are sisters!

 *(Amber lowers the spatula slowly, taking in their flushed faces, their stubborn eyes.
 Her scowl slips into something warmer, thoughtful.)*